 Video has become a vital part of every company’s marketing strategy.
 However, corporate video doesn’t have to be all about marketing to consumers.
 You have to market your company and its culture to your employees as well—particularly, to new hires.
-Have you ever considered using video for new hires during your employee onboarding process?
+Have you ever considered using training video for new hires during your employee onboarding process?
 Traditional in-person presentations take up a lot of trainer time.
-This time could be better utilized doing other jobs, and your content delivery could be perfectly consistent with video.
+This time could be better utilized doing other jobs, and your content delivery could be perfectly consistent with video for new hires.

 Most companies have several groups within the business, and each may require a different type of onboarding video.
 However, training videos and introduction videos for new employees offer excellent returns on investment.
 Use your veteran employees’ time wisely by helping them avoid running through yet another training regimen.
 Your videos will see more engagement than an email or handbook.